 Training doesn’t end when the sessions are over.
 Questions will come up later.
 And if there’s no one around to help, people will stop using the system or make mistakes.

-A good way to handle this is to assign one person in each department or branch to act as the “go-to” person for ERP questions.
+Identify and train "Super Users" within each department to act as the first line of Technical Support and mentorship or branch to act as the “go-to” person for ERP questions.
 Train this person more deeply.
 Let them become the support contact for their team.

 In businesses using Biznify, this method works well.
 One company trained team leads at each location.
 These leads helped their own teams get comfortable with the system.
-They didn’t need to call the IT team every time someone had a question.
+This decentralized support structure reduces the ticket volume for the central IT Admin, accelerating Issue Resolution someone had a question.
 It saved time and built more confidence inside the team.

 Don’t Ignore the Bangladesh-Specific Challenges